I have high standards in the quality of puppies I breed and raise.

 They are also found to be much healthier with a lower risk of reproductive disorders and many cancers.

 Overpopulation in animal rescue kennels.

 It’s safer.
-Mortality rate is lower and complications occur less.
+Mortality rate is minimal and complications occur less.

 It’s easier on the pet, anaesthesia time is shorter and recovery takes only a couple of hours.